zenika-open-source/immutadot/docs/MIGRATING_TO_1_0.md

 ```

 ### Caveat

-If you were using `chain()`'s second parameter to avoid repeating a common path portion, no equivalent is available on `flow()`, therefore you have to add the common portion in all the operations :
+If you were using `chain()`'s second parameter to avoid repeating a common path portion, no equivalent is available on `flow()`, therefore you have to add the common portion in all the operations:

 ```diff
 -import { chain } from 'immutadot'
 +import { flow, set, unset, update } from 'immutadot'